 systemd-remount-fs.service, systemd-remount-fs — Remount root and kernel file systems

 is active) to the root file system, the

 /usr/ file system, and the kernel API file

 systems.
 This is required so that the mount options of these file systems — which are pre-mounted by the

 kernel, the initial RAM disk, container environments or system manager code — are updated to those

-/etc/fstab.
+/etc/fstab and the other sources.
 This service ignores normal file

 systems and only changes the root file system (i.e.

 and the virtual kernel API file systems such as

 /dev/.
 This service executes no operation if no configuration is found

 For a longer discussion of kernel API file systems see API File Systems.